collinsbett24/jumia-task/README.md

 2. On EC2 container
-    - it clone on ubuntu serve or linux server run git clone "https://github.com/collinsbett24/jumia-task.git"
+    - git clone on ubuntu serve or linux server run git clone "https://github.com/collinsbett24/jumia-task.git"
     - move to you new applications directory and build a docker image using the following command docker build -t jumia-task-image .